-Our mission: Community-led solutions for human health and planetary health
+Our mission: Reversing deforestation of tropical rainforests for planetary health

 Health In Harmony embraces the links between human health, ecosystem health, and planetary health.
 These are our core principles:

 We radically listen.

 We trust community members to identify and solve the problems they face.
 First, we use radical listening to facilitate community discussions.
 With that knowledge, we can help identify root causes of poverty, poor health, and environmental destruction.
 Finally, guided by the community, we create consensus and practical solutions.
 This is the basis for lasting, meaningful change.

 Our community partners develop and sustain all of our on-the-ground programs.
 They collaborate with us, as well as local government and NGO partners.
 Together, we create sustainable solutions that work.

 We partner with local, regional, and international actors.

 In fact, we work with anyone who has a stake in local, community-driven solutions.